Yes, No, Maybe

 • Maybe — We might implement it down the road, but either need more information or plan to, but can’t commit to it right now

-This three month mark creates a good bright-line where it’s safe to say “yes” we’re doing that (or are going to soon).
-Often projects are in flight at this point (or planned and committed to), and even if the exact ship date is unknown, it’s likely the project will eventually ship in one form or another.
+This three-month mark creates a good bright line where it’s safe to say “yes” we’re doing that (or are going to soon).
+Often, projects are in flight at this point (or planned and committed to), and even if the exact ship date is unknown, the project will likely eventually ship in one form or another.
 At this point, you should have high confidence that you can say “yes” without risking that you may violate the customer’s expectations down the line.
 “Yes” is a verbal contract between you and the customer that you will do the thing you say you’ll do.

 For those features not on a team’s short-term roadmap, you have two choices:

-If it’s something that doesn’t make sense for your product strategically, the answer is simple: “No” or “we’re not planning on building that in the foreseeable future”, more verbosely (ideally with the reason why).
-While there are many reason to say “yes”, and “no” is often the harder choice to convey to customers, if you truly have no plans to implement the feature “no” gives the customer the opportunity to pursue other ways to fix the problem (workflow, policy, tooling, etc.), and shows them that you’re being honest and transparent about your product vision and direction, even if the news is unpopular in the short-term.
+If it’s something that doesn’t make sense strategically, the answer is simple: “No” or “We’re not planning on doing that in the foreseeable future,” more verbosely (ideally with the reason why).
+While there are many reasons to say “yes”, and “no” is often the more complicated choice to convey to those impacted, if you genuinely have no plans to do the thing “no” allows them to pursue other ways to fix the problem (workflow, policy, tooling, etc.), and shows them that you’re being honest and transparent about your vision and direction, even if the news is unpopular in the short-term.

-If it’s something you’d like to do but haven’t yet committed to (for example, 4+ months out), or something that might make strategic sense but you haven’t yet looked into, you give the best answer you can: “maybe”.
-I like to always follow up “maybe” with as much context as I can provide, for example, explaining that it’s on our medium or long-term roadmap, but that you can’t yet commit to it, or explaining that it’s a great idea that you should (genuinely) look into (with a promise to get back to them when you do).
-Maybe isn’t a cop out, but a commitment to follow up with either “yes” or “no” once a decision’s been made.
+If it’s something you’d like to do but haven’t yet committed to (for example, 4+ months out) or something that might make strategic sense but haven’t yet looked into, you give the best answer you can: “Maybe.”
+I like to constantly follow up “maybe” with as much context as I can provide, for example, explaining that it’s on our medium or long-term roadmap but that you can’t yet commit to it or explaining that it’s a great idea that you should (genuinely) look into (with a promise to get back to them when you do).
+Maybe it isn’t a cop-out, but a commitment to follow up with either “yes” or “no” once a decision’s been made.

-As with code, I strive to be transparent about upcoming features (and general product direction), unless there’s an overriding business or practical concern not to (after all markets are conversations).
+As with code, I strive to be transparent, unless there’s an overriding business or practical concern not to (after all markets are conversations).
 Think of “yes, no, maybe” like a “green, red, yellow” stoplight indicating the status of your efforts, and in the inverse, the customer’s need to pursue a workaround (or alternative) to the problem they face.

 Originally published May 4, 2018 | View revision history